 As part of the application process, parents are asked to grant RPI permission to access transcripts including grades and test scores from their student's school, as RPI is required to report annually on student participant performance to the NY State Department of Education to justify program funding.

+Applications are reviewed as soon as they are received in their entirety.
 Students who complete the application process and are accepted into RPI STEP will be eligible to participate in all programs offered in the summer, fall and spring semesters thereafter, from the summer prior to entering their 7th grade in school through their graduation from high school.
 Continuation in the program will be evaluated annually, and will be based on the student's active participation in programs provided throughout the year.

 110 Eighth Street